 1. Timing is everything.

+There really is no right or wrong time to get married when you’re expecting.
 If you haven’t already set a date, try to choose a date during your second trimester.
 That’s when you have the most energy and you’ll feel your best.
 Morning sickness and fatigue should all be gone by the second trimester.
 If midday naps are your thing then don’t plan a midday wedding.
 Timing definitely wasn’t on our side.
 When we found out that we were expecting Tristan, our date was already set.
 We were already 4 months into planning with just 5 months until our big day.
 Friends and family had already began making travel arrangements since we were having a destination wedding so there was no way that we could reschedule.

 2. Don’t stress over your dress.